Volkswagen Golf GTI Review 2024

 Volkswagen Golf GTI At A Glance

 The Volkswagen Golf GTI has always been like a faithful old labrador in the hot hatchback market.
-You can always count on it being there, it'll be effortless to live with and, while there might be more exciting dogs (erm, hot hatchbacks in this stretched review analogy), few will get on with the job with such class.
+You can always count on it being there, it's effortless to live with and, while there might be more exciting dogs (erm, hot hatchbacks in this stretched review analogy), few will get on with the job with such class.

-The Golf GTI has been constant, proving that buying a hot hatch doesn't have to mean accepting big compromises.
+The VW Golf GTI has been constant, proving that buying a hot hatch doesn't have to mean accepting big compromises.
 Although we can argue some generations were better than others, all eight generations of GTI have delivered more performance and better handling without becoming unbearably noisy or bone-shakingly hard.
-Classiness is the name of the game, too - enthusiasts will spot that it's a GTI, 'normal' people will just think it's another Golf.

 Whichever model you go for, though, you get almost as much comfort and refinement as a regular Golf plus the same level of practicality and technology.
-It's the latter feature that is our only real grumble with the latest GTI: like the standard Golf, the fully touch-controlled dashboard is frustrating to use when you're driving and sometimes suffers from glitches.

 Volkswagen Golf GTI handling and engines